javujavichi/feedback-workshop/README.md

 This branch does not have any tests, helps the user to start with arch unit basic rules

 #### *refactor-organization-chaos*

-This branch does have the test, but also is unorganized and to solve the mistery you need to place the files in the correct folders to pass the tests
+**📦 Package Organization Challenge**

+This branch has all the tests, but the code is poorly organized!
+Classes have been moved to incorrect packages, violating clean architecture principles.

+**Your mission:** Move the files to their correct packages to make all tests pass.

+**📖 See the full challenge:** [ARCHITECTURE-CHALLENGE.md](./ARCHITECTURE-CHALLENGE.md)

+**What you'll learn:**
+- Proper package organization following clean architecture
+- The relationship between architectural layers
+- How to use test failures as guides for refactoring

 #### ...more branches to come...